Rethunk Junk Paint Review

 Click here to subscribe

-Last time I had a lot of suggestions for a better paint to use, I was led to Heirloom Traditions Paint, which is now, what I consider one of the best paints for furniture.
+Last time, I had a lot of suggestions for a better paint to use, and I was led to Heirloom Traditions Paint, which is now what I consider one of the best paint for furniture options.
+Check out my Heirloom Traditions All In One Paint review if you’re interested in it.

-So, I took this suggestion and tried Rethunk Junk Paint on a piece of furniture, following the instructions from Rethunk Junk Paint.
+So, I took this suggestion and tried Rethunk Junk on a piece of furniture, following the instructions from the brand.
 And here’s what happened!
+Keep reading for our experience with it, including our honest thoughts on its coverage, texture, durability, finish, and cost.

 Supplies used for Rethunk Junk paint review